Does Losing a Pet Hurt As Much As Losing a Parent or Friend?

 One of the only certainties in life that we have is that we die.
 Physically die, I mean.
 We know that our pet is going to die one day or another, but we are not mentally prepared for when the time comes.

 Sometimes, it is even more exciting than spending time with some human beings…From partners during walks to protectors from strangers, a dog can be an ideal companion.
 If you have other pets like cats, turtles, or a bird, you probably remember and still enjoy their company and uniqueness.
 They give us so much love that we cannot measure it in terms of ‘quantity’ but rather in terms of ‘quality.’
 They warm our hearts, and their loss is a big lacuna in our daily lives.
 And the feeling would be as painful as losing a family or a friend.

-I’ve had friends who confided in me that they grieved more over the loss of their pet than over the loss of friends or relatives.
+I’ve had friends who confided in me that they grieved more over the loss of their pet than the loss of friends or relatives.
 It’s not strange at all.
 Research has confirmed that for most people, the loss of a dog is, in almost every way, comparable to the loss of a human loved one.

 Unfortunately, there’s little in our cultural playbook – no grief rituals, no obituary in the local newspaper, no religious service – to help us get through the loss of a pet.

 That is strange, considering the amount of love that intertwines a human being and their pet.
-We, as pet owners, should be given the chance to honor them in the most appropriate fashion, be it a ‘traditional’ funeral ceremony or a more intimate ceremony.
+We, as pet owners, should be given a chance to honor them in the most appropriate fashion, be it a ‘traditional’ funeral ceremony or a more intimate ceremony.
 They deserve our love and our respect once they have passed away.